GottaYotta/PixelSDK/README.md

 nav.modalPresentationStyle = .fullScreen
 self.present(nav, animated: true, completion: nil)
 ```
-#### Videos
+### Videos
-You may also present the EditController with AVAssets.
-The below example presents the EditController with two AVAssets named "test.mov" and "test2.mp4" and sets the initial primary filter to SessionFilterWilshire.
+The below example presents the EditController with two AVAssets named "test.mov" and "test2.mp4" and sets the initial primary filter to Sepulveda.
 These two assets will become segments of the video in their respective order.

-The session video will automatically inherit its renderSize from the actualSize of the first segment, unless you manually pass a renderSize into the Session initializer.
+You can also manually pass a renderSize into the Session initializer.
 For more information see the [Session](https://www.pixelsdk.com/docs/latest/Classes/Session.html) documentation.

 ```swift
 let asset1 = AVAsset(url: Bundle.main.url(forResource: "test", withExtension: "mov")!)